 1. COSO Framework: Internal Control & Enterprise Risk Management

 The COSO framework focuses on enterprise-wide internal controls and risk management.
-It provides a broad, principles-based approach applicable to financial reporting, compliance, and operational controls.
+It provides a broad approach applicable to financial reporting, compliance, and operational controls.

 - Developed for enterprise risk management (ERM) and financial controls.